 - Gently place 1-2 empanadas at a time in the hot oil (do not crowd) and cook until brown on each side, about 3 minutes per side.
 Remove from oil and let drain on wire rack.
 Repeat with remaining empanadas.

-- Cooked empanadas can be frozen in a freezer proof bag or plastic container for up to 3 months.
-Let fully thaw before reheating in a 325F oven for 5 minutes.
-Enjoy!
+- Cooked empanadas can be stored in the refrigerator in a sealed container or plastic bag for 3-4 days OR can freeze them in a freezer proof bag or plastic container for up to 3 months.
+Let frozen empanadas fully thaw before reheating in a 325F/163C oven for 5 minutes.